mikepziegler/tgmap/README.md

 #### Hover event
 Change the color to Orange, when Mouse is hovering over the shape.
 ```
+#municipalities .active {
+    fill: orange;
+}
 ```
+By the way, it will be replaced with a javascript function in the future.

 Outputting the name of the municipality as a popover by hovering over the shape.
 ```